-When you have a migraine, you feel pain in one-half of your head, usually followed by symptoms like nausea and vomiting, pain behind one eye, ear or in the temples, sensitivity to light and even temporary vision loss in extreme cases.
+When you have a migraine, you feel pain in one-half of your head, behind one eye, ear or in the temples.
+Many develop sensitivity to light and even temporary vision loss in extreme cases.

-About a quarter of migraine patients experience a visual disturbance, something like seeing an aura.
-It’s like seeing geometric patterns and blurred light in your peripheral vision.
+As much as 25% of patients experience a visual disturbance.
+They describe this as seeing geometric patterns and blurred light in their peripheral vision.

 Migraines can last from 4 to 72 hours.
 The latter is exhausting, to say the least.

-Chronic migraine patients might notice how some situations or things trigger a migraine attack, like particular smells, bright light, loud noise, certain medications or lack of sleep.
+Chronic migraine sufferers might notice how some situations or things trigger a migraine attack: Particular smells, bright lights, loud noises, certain medications or just a night of bad sleep.

-Also, the statistics point out that women suffer from more migraines than men, which makes scientists suspect that hormones have some kind of influence.
+Also, the statistics point out that women are more likely to suffer from migraines than men, which makes scientists suspect that hormones may play a role.